fonttools/fontbakery/.github/ISSUE_TEMPLATE/1_improve-check.md

 ---
 name: Check improvement proposal
-about: Suggest an improvement to an existing check
+about: Suggest improvements to an existing check
 title: '[Check ID] situation'
 labels: 'Check improvement proposal'
 assignees: ''

 ---

-(**NOTE:** Please include the check-id on the issue title.
-Check-id example [com.google.fonts/check/metadata/parses])
+(**NOTE:** Please include the check-id in the issue's title.
+Check-id example: [com.google.fonts/check/metadata/parses])

 ## Observed behaviour

-(Describe here what was the result that you are commenting on)
+(Describe the results you're getting)

 ## Expected behaviour

-(Describe here what you expected to happen, or what you wish was different)
+(Describe what you expected to happen, or wished was different)

-## Resources and exact process needed to replicate
+## Resources and steps needed to reproduce

-(Please provide here an URL to a font file that appears to cause the issue, and the exact steps from updating to the latest code on the `main` branch to reproduce the Observed Behaviour.
-We need this in for replicating the issue and fixing it :)
+(Provide the font file that causes the issue, and the exact steps to reproduce it.
+Also mention the FontBakery version you're using, and some details about your system, e.g. OS, Python version, etc.)